genesiscommunitysuccess/docs/docs/02_database/01_fields-tables-views/02_tables/01_tables-basics.md

 When you apply the field modifier ```autoincrement``` to the same field in more than one table, those fields work in a single sequence.
 Here is an example:

-Say, we have,

-- Table 1 has Field A (autoincrement)
-- Table 2 has Field A (autoincrement)

-In this case, the sequence counting is shared between the autoincremented fields.
+Field A (autoincrement) is in Table 1 and Table 2.
+The sequence counting is shared between the autoincremented fields.
+So:

-- When a row is added to table 1, field A is assigned 1.
+- A row is added to table 1; field A is assigned **1**.
-- The next row in table 1, will be assigned 2.
+- Another row is added to table 1; field A is assigned **2**.
-- When a new row is then inserted in table 2, field A of that table will be assigned 3.
+- A new row is added to table 2; field A in that table is assigned **3**.
 :::